yash5chandrakar/stock-trackr-frontend/README.md

 2. Set REACT_APP_API_BASE_URL in .env file.
 3. Go to terminal and run "npm start" to run the application.

+# Trade Portal
+Here you can add trades with BUY or SELL types.

+# Stock Portal
+Here you can see trades and lots created.
+They will update in response to sell or buy trades.

 # APIs

 This application has 2 controllers for trades and lots operations.